William Ramsay’s discoveries added an entirely new family of chemical elements to the periodic table – the noble gases.

 Unlike the other noble gases, radon is radioactive.
 It is released by the radioactive decay of thorium, and its effects were observed between 1899 and 1901 by Ernest Rutherford, Marie Curie, and Friedrich Dorn.

-It was only in 1910, however, that anyone produced a sample of the gas and measured its density and atomic weight.
+It was in 1910 that a sample of the gas was finally collected and its density and atomic weight measured.
 This was achieved by Ramsay and his colleague Robert Whytlaw-Gray.
 Ramsay and Whytlaw-Gray established that radon is indeed a noble gas.

 Much more recently, in December 2015, the new element oganesson was added to the noble gas group of the periodic table.
 Only a small number of atoms of oganesson have been made, and scientists cannot be sure if its chemical behavior will be consistent with the other elements in the group.
 In fact, theoretical calculations suggest it will be chemically rather active, and therefore not a true noble gas.

 In 1903, Ramsay and Soddy discovered that the radioactive decay of radium produces helium, a significant step in establishing the science of nuclear physics, and proof of Ernest Rutherford’s hypothesis that a connection exists between helium and radioactivity.